ZILtoid1991/pixelperfecteditor/README.md

+# PixelPerfectEditor
+Open-source tilemap editor written in D. Uses PixelPerfectEngine for graphics display and primary target, can be used in other engines with either implementing support for the formats, or by saving the document as another format.

-# pixelperfecteditor
+# Features
-Tilemap editor written in D